billyenglish/github-final-project/README.md

+# Calculator Program for Simple Interest on principle!

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
 Input:
    p, principal amount